calmjs/calmjs.dev/README.rst

   For full details on the environment that will be installed through the
   |calmjs| framework, the command ``calmjs npm calmjs.dev`` can be
-  invoked to view the ``package.json`` once this package is installed into a Python environment, or even install them into the current working directory.
+  invoked to view the ``package.json`` once this package is installed into a Python environment.
+For installation, please refer to the following section.

 - Through the use of the |calmjs| module registry system, Python packages can declare JavaScript sources that can be passed through